 2004

 In 2004 Russia adopted a law on protests.
 It introduced rules organisers and participants of public gatherings should follow.
 For example, organisers must inform the authorities about the protest no earlier than 15 and no later than 10 days before the day of the public event (no need if it is a one-man protest).
 The law also describes the places where demonstrations cannot be held (e.g. railroad lines).
 Overall, the first version of the law entered into force in the mid-noughties is quite similar to those in European democratic countries.
-The main purpose was to organize people, not to control them.
+The main purpose was to organise people, not to control them.

 Everything changed after mass protests against the falsifications of the parliament and president elections results took place in 2011-2013.